Award-winning Wrongful Death Lawyers

 When Can I File a Wrongful Death Lawsuit?

 A wrongful death lawsuit can be brought if the deceased lost their life due to another’s negligence, or intentional act, and the deceased’s family members were directly impacted due to their death.
 Wrongful death lawsuits are civil lawsuits comparable to personal injury claims.
-The major difference is that because the victim of the fatal injury is unable to pursue the lawsuit, family members or the deceased’s estate bring the lawsuit on the victim’s behalf.
+The major difference is that because the victim of the fatal injury is unable to pursue the lawsuit, family members or the deceased’s estate bring the lawsuit on the victim’s behalf with the help of a wrongful death attorney.

 Wrongful death suits may be brought after a variety of fatal circumstances, including: